-This is a 7-week course.
+This is a 7-week course delivered over 8 weeks.

 - Each week begins on Monday at 6am US Eastern Time and ends on the following Sunday at 11:59pm US Eastern Time.

 - The Canvas course webpage will be used to manage all aspects of the course.

-Content will be managed primarily in the announcements, modules, assignments,

-& calendar sections of the Canvas page.
+Content will be managed primarily in the announcements, modules, assignments, & calendar sections of the Canvas page.

 - Each week the course will consist of:

 - 4 hours of lecture in-person

 - 1 hour of Discussion

 - Lab work (some in-person, some asynchronous)

 - Occasional viewing of videos outside of class

 - Office Hours

 - Multiple WebWork assignments

 - 1 written homework assignment

 - 1 exam during exam weeks

 - There will be lab assignments for the course that run independently of the lectures and discussions.

-- All written homework will be turned virtually on Canvas on Tuesdays at 11:59pm US Eastern Time.
+- Written homework will be turned virtually on Canvas on Fridays at 11:59pm US Eastern Time (the due dates will differ on exam weeks).
 Submissions will be done with a single-file PDF upload to Canvas.